getodk/central-backend/docs/api.md

 In general, the OData standard protocol consists of three API endpoints:

 * The **Service Document** describes the available resources in the service.
 We provide one of these for every `Form` in the system.
-In our case, these are the tables we derive from the `repeat`s in the given Form.
-The root table is always named `Submissions`.
+As of version 2023.2, we also provide one for every `Dataset`.
 * The **Metadata Document** is a formal XML-based EDMX schema description of every data object we might return.
 It is linked in every OData response.
-* The actual data documents, linked from the Service Document, are a simple JSON representation of the submission data, conforming to the schema we describe in our Metadata Document.
+* The actual data documents, linked from the Service Document, are a simple JSON representation of the submission data or entity, conforming to the schema we describe in our Metadata Document.

 As our focus is on the bulk-export of data from ODK Central so that more advanced analysis tools can handle the data themselves, we do not support most of the features at the Intermediate and above conformance levels, like `$sort` or `$filter`.

 ## OData Form Service [/v1/projects/{projectId}/forms/{xmlFormId}.svc]

 ODK Central presents one OData service for every `Form` it knows about.
-Each service might have multiple tables related to that Form.
 To access the OData service, simply add `.svc` to the resource URL for the given Form.

 + Parameters
     + projectId: `7` (number, required) - The numeric ID of the Project